 The Editor, when connected to the Engine, will retrieve the set of registered services, and make them available for assigning to tasks by displaying the description entered for each service in the drop down list of the Task Decomposition dialog (see Section 4.10.2).

-To deregister a service from the Engine, select it in the list, then click the Remove button.
+To deregister a service from the Engine, click its Remove action.